 I’ll tell you what I did this month.
 I wrote down every drug commercial I saw on TV, the date, the time, the TV station and the disease it’s supposed to “treat”.
 I have 6 pages like this:

-I compiled 6 pages like this.
 I did it because I started seeing a cascade of commercials on TV for loss of bladder control and I was, like, “What on earth is going on here???”
 There is simply no reason for people to be having this condition en masse!!!!
-I knew it to be a side-effect of anti-depressants because one of my clients had this problem, and I did what I always do when I’m hearing a complaint, I asked the client what drugs she was on!
-Then I had a revelation: What if ALL the diseases showing up in drug commercials were, in reality, just side-effects of other drugs?????
+I knew it to be a side-effect of anti-depressants because one of my clients had this problem, and I did what I always do when I’m hearing a complaint, I ask the client what drugs she’s on.
+Then I had a revelation: What if ALL the diseases showing up in drug commercials are, in reality, just side-effects of other drugs?????

 I know!
 I know!
 That’s just what I was going to say!

 I set out to find out if it was true.
 By the way, The US is one of only 2 countries in the world that permit prescription drugs to be advertised on TV.